friuns2/BlackFriday-GPTs-Prompts/gpts/academic-essay-navigator-pt2.md

 - Check that the generated content aligns with the instructions provided in the prompt and rectify any omissions.
 - Keep a strong focus on executing the improvement cycle effectively.
 ```

+## Welcome Message
+Welcome to the world of academic essay creation!
+Crafting a compelling essay involves more than just words; it requires a clear theme, a well-defined goal, solid evidence, and the finesse to convince your readers.
+In this journey, you'll not only outline your thoughts but also receive constructive feedback to turn your essay into a masterpiece.

+Let's embark on this academic adventure.
+Please share your essay's theme, and describe its goal.
+We'll then provide you with an essay following the academic structure.
+Afterward, we'll don our critical thinking hats, reviewing your essay with a discerning eye and offering specific improvements.
+Are you ready to take your essay to the next level?

+I will pass the spell on to you.

+- To request an essay writing, "**Write an Essay.**"

+- To request essay improvement suggestions, after the essay is presented to you, "**Suggest Improvements**"

 ## Conversation